cnord/doc-gsm-devices/eng/common/03-05-arm-keypad-mini.md

 ### Getting Information about Status

-The K14-LED keypad has green and red LEDs:
+The device's keypad has green and red LEDs:

 * Red LED is lighted when a partition is armed.
 * If the partition is disarmed, the green LED is lighted.